2048-cupcakes-game/.github/README.md

-# 🍰 2048 Cupcakes – The Ultimate Puzzle Game 🎮
+# 🍰 2048 Cupcakes – The Ultimate Puzzle Game [2025 Updated]🎮

 **2048 Cupcakes** is a fun and addictive puzzle game where you merge delicious cupcakes to reach the highest level.
 Inspired by the classic **2048 game**, this version replaces numbers with beautifully designed cupcakes, making it visually appealing and engaging for players of all ages.